scala/scala3/docs/docs/reference/other-new-features/indentation.md

 title: Significant Indentation
 ---

 As an experimental feature, Scala 3 treats indentation as significant.

-Indentation is significant everywhere except inside regions delineated by braces `{...}`, brackets `[...]` or parentheses `(...)` or within string or character literals.
+Indentation is significant everywhere except inside regions delineated by brackets `[...]` or parentheses `(...)`.

 Where indentation is significant, the compiler will insert `<indent>` or `<outdent>` tokens at certain line breaks.
 Grammatically, pairs of `<indent>` and `<outdent>` tokens have the same effect as pairs of braces `{` and `}`.